cloudmonkeypeng/WinObjc-wiki/Home.md

 - Windows 10
 - Visual Studio 2015 with Windows developer tools
-- And the SDK itself: winobjc-0.1-preview.zip [LINK TBD]
+- And the SDK itself: [winobjc](https://github.com/Microsoft/WinObjC/releases/download/0.1-preview/winobjc.zip)

-If you don't have Visual Studio, you can download Visual Studio Community 2015 for free [here](https://go.microsoft.com/fwlink/p/?LinkId=534599).
+If you don't have Visual Studio, you can download Visual Studio Community 2015 for free [here](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).

 ## Build the SDK
 If you'd like to build the SDK from source, you can use the following process: